abinit/abinit/doc/mkdocs-tutorials/udet.md

 need not to vary by 1 electron, but the occupation shift can be infinitesimal.

-It is recommanded to read the following papers to understand the basic concepts of the linear response calculations to calculate U :
+It is recommanded to read the following papers to understand the basic concepts of the linear response calculations to calculate U:

 [1] "A LDA+U study of selected iron compounds ", M. Cococcioni, Ph.D. thesis,
 International School for Advanced Studies (SISSA), Trieste (2002)